 An Award-Winning Author

-Janet Lane is the author of multiple award-winning books, including two IPPY awards for Tabor's Trinket and Crimson Secret.
+Janet Lane is the author of multiple award-winning books, including three IPPY awards for Tabor's Trinket, Crimson Secret, and Etti's Intended.
 Find out more about her award-winning books below.

 Crimson Secret, by Janet Lane (Dreaming Tree Publishing)